sumanmaity112/job_scheduler/README.md

 Default: `500`

-`delay` indicates the interval (seconds) between two job.
+`delay` indicates the interval (milliseconds) between two job.
 It throws an error if limit is not already set.

 #### stop()
 Its stop the scheduler and remove all the task.